-- 1. To do well, while we are doing good.
-"Doing well" is our reward for "doing good," "doing good" is what we do for our patients. - 2.
-To establish a work environment where every employee finds personal fulfillment and satisfaction.
+- 1. To do well, while we were doing good.
+"Doing well" is our reward for "doing good," "doing good" was what we did for our patients. - 2.
+To establish a work environment where every employee finds personal fulfillment and satisfaction, which is why we rejected: